 However, this style of dieting can be beneficial for some.
 As is the issue in many areas of fitness, adherence seems to be higher in most people following IIFYM style of eating.
 With caloric intake being the primary issue with weight loss and weight gain, if someone can stick to a diet longer, they are more likely to reach their goals!
 The benefits of choosing a diet like IIFYM is, therefore, adherence.
 People are much more likely to stick with a diet program they enjoy with as few restrictions as possible.
 It’s a simple and effective way to reach you bodyweight and aesthetic goals, without a doubt.
 However, you should be cautious and aware of what you are putting into your body, and not get caught in the trap of “I can eat whatever I want, it’s in my diet plan” type of mentality.

-I would propose that rather than take the IF it fits your macros approach, you take the IT SHOULD fit your macros approach.
-Do not lose sight of the important fact that your body operates on a CELLULAR level first and foremost.
+I would propose that rather than take the IF it fits your macros approach, you take the it should fit your macros approach.
 As originally intended, the 90/10 shows insight on the importance of “clean”, “healthy” foods while allowing the 10% of “unhealthy” foods to likely increase adherence.
 The ISFYM says that in an ideal world, 100% of your caloric content goals for the days come from macro and micronutrient dense foods.
 Foods that will help you reach your carbohydrate, protein, and fat goals as well as your vitamin and mineral goals.

-Absolutely tracking your calories (IIFYM) is a much better/healthier option than not doing so.
-There is a ton of research supporting low calorie diets alone as huge health benefits.
-ISFYM is for someone who is willing to look at things a bit deeper and is more dedicated to an overall health approach.
-Let’s not forget about the numerous benefits of exercise alone, regardless of diet, has on the body anti-aging, disease reversal, increased life expectancy etc. I am just proposing that you not settle for IIFYM or lose sight of the goal…to be healthier in all aspects of life both today and tomorrow.
+Tracking your calories (IIFYM) is a much better/healthier option than not doing so.
+There is ample research supporting low calorie diets alone as huge health benefits regardless of preference to do so.
+ISFYM is for someone who is willing to look at things a bit deeper and responds well to increased structure to an overall health approach.
+Let’s not forget about the numerous benefits of exercise alone, regardless of diet, has on the body anti-aging, disease mitigation, increased life expectancy etc. I am just proposing that you not settle for IIFYM or lose sight of the goal…to be healthier in all aspects of life both today and tomorrow.